learnk8s/learnk8s.io/_blog/why-kube/index.md

 The other relies on a binary such as PhantomJS to be available in its path.

-You should package those dependencies alongside the application.
+You should package those dependencies alongside its application.

 And so you end up dealing with dozens configurations that are the same, but different in their special way.